ufosc/osc-docs/src/pages/index.md

 ## Contributing

 All projects by the UF Open Source Club are governed by open-source licenses.
-In nearly all projecs, you are allowed and encouraged to make contributions - as long as they likewise adhere to the project's respective license.
+In nearly all projects, you are allowed and encouraged to make contributions - as long as they likewise adhere to the project's respective license.
 You can browse available projects on the [GitHub UF OSC page](https://github.com/ufosc).

 If you wish to contribute to OSC Docs, navigate to its [GitHub Repository](https://github.com/ufosc/osc-docs).
 Alternatively, clicking on the "Edit this page" button on your desired documentation page will redirect you to the source code for that particular page, where you'll be able to contribute.